Lofoten: Geology

 Lofoten is a horst ridge of bedrock.
 The rocks of Lofoten belong to the wider Western Gneiss Region of Norway.
 Some of the high relief and irregular surfaces of Lofoten has been attributed to etching that took place during the Mesozoic Era.
 Evidence of this would be the kaolinite found at some locations.
 To the northwest the Lofoten archipelago is bounded by the NE–SW-trending West Lofoten Border Fault.
 This is a normal fault whose fault scarp has been eroded, forming a strandflat.

 In Vestvågøya, mountains have steep slopes towards the open sea in the northwest and southeast, while slopes pointing towards the interior of the island are more gradual.
 This is the result of erosion acting on a landscape that has been uplifted along NE–SW-trending faults in the margins of Lofoten while the interior axis has remained more stable.
 In tectonic terms mountains are half-grabens and faults are of the dip-slip type.

 The sea around Lofoten is known to host significant oil reserves: 1.3 bn barrels.
 Oil extraction in the Lofoten area is prohibited.

+Oceanography

+The Lofoten archipelago lies along the eastern margin of the Lofoten Basin Vortex (also referred to as the Lofoten Basin Eddy), a deep depression in the Norwegian Sea that reaches the depths of over 3,000 M, which acts as a major heat reservoir in the Nordic Seas.
+Most of this is due to the inflow of the warm, saline Atlantic Water, which plays an important role in regional water mass transformation.